reservemedia/frontend-codetest/readme.md

 ## Project Delivery

 Please provide adequate instructions to setup and run your submission locally.
-Files may be provided in a git repo or zipped in an email.
+Please provide your solution zipped via email.
+Do not host publicly.